fingerprintjs/fingerprintjs-android/README.md

 ### Increasing the uniqueness of fingerprints

 There is a probability that two different devices will have the same `fingerprint` value.
-There is also a probability that the same device will have different `fingerprint` values in different moments of time due to system upgrades or updated settings (although this should be infrequent).
+There is also a probability that the same device will have different `fingerprint` values in different moments of time due to system upgrades or updated settings (although this should be rare).

-By default the library calculates a fingerprint with optimal stability and uniqueness.
-But also there are two more modes for fingerprints: Stable and Unique.
+By default the library calculates a fingerprint with the best combination of stability and uniqueness.
+This stability level is called `StabilityMode.OPTIMAL`.
+There are two other stability modes for fingerprinting: `Stable` and `Unique`.
+`Stable` is when you prefer a more stable, but potentially a less unique fingerprint.
+`Unique` is when you want a very unique, but potentially a less stable fingerprint.

 Use them as shown below:

 ```kotlin

 fingerprinter.getFingerprint(StabilityMode.STABLE) { fingerprintResult ->
   val stableFingerprint = fingerprintResult.fingerprint